sadlil/system-samples/README.md

   1. Share some implementation level perspective of a system to learn from and improve ourselves,
   2. Reuse some code and structure to build other production ready projects.

+Ideally each project should be in its own repo, but we have decided to collect all the projects in one repo to make it easier to find and share.

 ## Completed Projects
   - None yet.